Should I Break Up With My Girlfriend? Signs To Watch

 Should I break up with my girlfriend or not?

 In the first place, ending a toxic relationship that's endangering your safety is usually recommended, and it may also be worth considering if the connection is negatively impacting your mental health.
 Also consider that a bad relationship where you and your partner are unable to communicate or where they are unwilling to discuss or address issues together is unlikely to be salvaged.
+If you’ve tried everything and still feel like it’s time to break up and move on, it could be the best choice for both of you.
 Breaking up is something most people hate to go through, but it may ultimately be worth it if it could improve your well-being in the long run.

 Respectfully ending a relationship usually involves talking to the other person in a calm and honest way to let them know how you’re feeling.
-Choosing a place and time where you can speak alone without being disturbed and then gently but firmly explaining that this relationship is no longer right for you is often the best approach.
+Choosing a place and time where you can speak alone without being disturbed and then gently but firmly explaining that this relationship is no longer right for my well-being is often the best approach.
+My decision to step out of this relationship comes from a place of needing to prioritize my mental health.
 Answering their questions about your decision can be helpful if you’re able to, as it helps ensure you won’t leave them to wonder or struggle as much with thinking about the “what ifs” or unanswered questions after the fact.

 What are the 5 stages of a breakup?